akankshashriv/jekyll-TeXt-theme/_posts/Draft/A Brief History of Machine Learning.md

 > ### Who is this series for?
 > Anybody interested in learning more about Artificial Intelligence and/or Machine Learning, and how the field came about to be.
 >
->Some parts of the posts requires some technical knowledge, specifically basic probability and calculus.
+>Some parts of the posts requires some technical knowledge, specifically basic probability, statistics and calculus.
 If you are somebody looking for just overviews and not technical know-hows, feel free to skip those parts.

 In this series of posts, I will explore the theory and applications of machine learning from a historical lens.
 I have often found myself intrigued by how the current state-of-the-art algorithms came to be and how the field evolved.
 It's a good idea to understand the evolution of a field in order to develop a solid theoretical foundation.